Astro-Sean/autophot/README.md

 cp -R data /usr/local/Cellar/astrometry-net/0.85_1/
 ```

-To update AutoPhot on the location of Astrometry.Net,  update (if needed) 'solve_field_exe_loc' in the autophot_input dictionary (see [here](https://github.com/Astro-Sean/autophot/blob/master/autophot_example.ipynb) for example).
+To update AutoPhOT on the location of Astrometry.Net,  update (if needed) 'solve_field_exe_loc' in the autophot_input dictionary (see [here](https://github.com/Astro-Sean/autophot/blob/master/autophot_example.ipynb) for example).

 If the user trusts their WCS this step can be ignored as Astrometry.net is not used.